jnsmelinda/coding-bootcamps/README.md

-# Coding Bootcamps
-Coding bootcamps in the Seattle area
+# Coding bootcamps in the Seattle area
 <br>

 ## Code Fellows